-To augment current electronic communications with residents, staff will continue to research new cost-effective means of providing residents with information and means of residents communicating concerns or questions to staff.
-One such enhancement included in the FY24 Proposed Budget is a text to government service that allows residents to text questions or concerns and staff to respond from their computers thereby easily archiving the communication in accordance with public records laws.
+To augment current electronic communications with residents, staff will continue to research new cost-effective means of providing residents with information and means for residents to communicate concerns or questions to staff.
+One such enhancement included in the FY24 Approved Budget is a text to government service that allows residents to text questions or concerns and gives staff the ability to respond from their computers, thereby easily archiving the communication in accordance with public records laws.
 While some residents will continue to solely rely on Facebook and other social media sites for their information, hopefully this addition will help aid those individuals seeking a convenient way to communicate with City staff.

-A second enhancement for FY24 is a digital marquee sign in Gleason Park to promote Recreation Department activities and provide real time information to motorists leading up to and after emergencies.
+A second enhancement for FY24 is a digital marquee sign in Gleason Park to promote Recreation Department activities and provide real time information to motorists before and after emergencies.

-Focus on Execution of ARPA, grant, and state appropriations funded projects
+Focus on execution of ARPA, grant, and state appropriations funded projects

 In FY22 and FY23, the City received \$4,285,786 in Coronavirus State Local Fiscal Relief Funds (SLFRF) as passed through from the federal American Recovery Program Act (ARPA).
 These monies have broad, yet specific, criteria on eligible uses and must be awarded by December 31, 2024 and totally expended by December 31, 2026.
-I will employ a team oriented project management approach to these projects where specific staff will have weekly recurring tasks and responsibilities while I will walk each site on a daily basis and handle contract administration.
-FY24 will see the completion of the renovation of old Police Headquarters for new Public Works offices and storage while the expansion of Algonquin Sports Complex project is planned for FY25 and part of FY26.
+I will employ a team oriented project management approach to these projects where specific staff will have weekly recurring tasks and responsibilities while I will inspect each site on a daily basis and handle contract administration.
+FY24 will see the completion of the renovation of old Police Headquarters for new Public Works offices and storage while the expansion of Algonquin Sports Complex project is planned for the latter part of FY24 and early FY25.

 Additionally, FY24 and early FY25 will see the design and execution of the DEP ARPA grant funded stormwater projects, State appropriations partly funded Gleason Park lake bank stabilization project and City Hall baffle box project along the Big Muddy Canal.
-These projects will be managed on a daily basis by the Public Works Department while I will walk each site on a daily basis and handle contract administration.
+These projects will be managed on a daily basis by the Public Works Department while I will inspect each site on a daily basis and handle contract administration.